 Elizabeth Green MB BS (Hons) FRACP is a paediatrician and parent.
 She graduated from Melbourne University in 1982 and has a vast and diverse bank of clinical experience.
 This incorporates city and rural general practice and being a flying doctor in Kalgoorlie, Western Australia.
 Working with children in remote parts of Australia sparked her passion for paediatrics.
-She qualified as a paediatrician in 1997 and now works in private paediatric practice in Perth, Australia, before focusing on childhood advocacy and her medical and personal writing as an author.
+She qualified as a paediatrician in 1997 and spent twenty-four years in private practice in Perth, Australia, before focusing on childhood advocacy and her medical and personal writing as an author.

-She has two extraordinary daughters that she loves ‘to the moon and back’ and more.
-They are young adults.
+She has two extraordinary daughters that she loves ‘to the moon and back’ and forever.
+They are adults.
 She respects their privacy.